Real spectra, Anderson localization, and topological phases in one-dimensional quasireciprocal systems: Anderson localization

 \section{Anderson localization}

 Another interesting phenomenon we can observe in our model is the Anderson localization.
 In the quasireciprocal lattices, the forward hopping amplitudes $\{ t_{jR} \}$ are random permutations of the backward hopping amplitudes $\{ t_{jL} \}$, such disorders will localize the eigenstates.
-To characterize the localization properties, we define the inverse participation ratio (IPR) for each eigenstate as $\text{IPR}(E_n)=\sum_j^{N} |\psi_{nR,j}|^4/[\sum_j |\psi_{nR,j}|^2]^2$, where $\psi_{nR,j}$ represents the $j$th component of the right eigenvector $| \psi_{nR} \rangle$ with energy $E_n$.
+To characterize the localization properties, we define the inverse participation ratio (IPR) for each eigenstate as $IPR(E_n)=\sum_j^{N} |\psi_{nR,j}|^4/[\sum_j |\psi_{nR,j}|^2]^2$, where $\psi_{nR,j}$ represents the $j$th component of the right eigenvector $| \psi_{nR} \rangle$ with energy $E_n$.
 The IPR values are of the order $O(1/L)$ for extended states but become of order $O(1)$ for localized states.
 In Fig.~\ref{fig2}, the IPR values of eigenstates are indicated by the color bar.
-We find that for small $\lambda$ values, there are extended states in the system under open boundary conditions, indicating the absence of NH skin effect.
+We find that for small $\lambda$ values, there are extended states in the system.
+In the lowest row of Fig.~\ref{fig3}, we present the distribution of the eigenstates at $\lambda=0.2t$ and $1.2t$, where the extened state and localized state are found.
 As $\lambda$ increases, more and more states become localized.
 The localization is energy-dependent, where the states near the band edges are easier to be localized than those near the band center.
-So there are mobility edges in the system.
 In contrast to disorders, it is known that nonreciprocal hopping can induce delocalization effect~\cite{Gong2018PRX,Jiang2019PRB}.
 Here in our model, the presence of nonreciprocity is always accompanied by random disorders in the hopping amplitudes, the competition between these two factors thus leads to the extended-to-localized-state transitions.
 As $\lambda$ gets stronger, the effect of disorder overtakes that of nonreciprocity, and all the eigenstates become localized.